erick-chris/erick/README.md

 &nbsp;
 # Project 2: Data Fitting

 In this project I developed a code that, from data in a .txt file, drawn a line which connect the points of the graphics such that the parameters of the function f(x) = ax + b are the best.
-The function which best describes the experimental data will minimize the "chi squared".
+The function that best describes the experimental data will minimize the "chi squared".
 Chi squared is a statistical quantity that basically takes the difference between each point in the graph and the function (the model), then sum of all these differences.
-Therefore is it possible to find out the parameters "a" and "b" such that minimize the chi squared.
+Therefore is it possible to find out the parameters "a" and "b" which minimize the chi squared.
 The result is shown below.

 <p align="center">
   <img src="https://github.com/erick-chris/erick-chris.github.io/blob/gh-pages/images/filtro%20de%20wien.png?raw=True" height="300" width="420">